Helena’s fall sports open for registration - Shelby County Reporter

 HELENA – As fall approaches, parents and their children will be looking for fun activities to fulfill their interests while not in school.

-To accommodate this, Helena Parks and Recreation offers different sports and activities on a city-level to youth in the area.
+To accommodate this, Helena Parks and Recreation offers different sports and activities on a city level to youth in the area.

 For those interested in playing a sport this fall, registration for baseball, softball and soccer recently opened.